appleseedhq/appleseed/resources/logo/README.txt

-appleseed is a modern rendering engine designed to produce photorealistic images, animations and visual effects.
-It is released as open source under the MIT license.

-Visit http://appleseedhq.net/ for additional information and resources.
+The appleseed logo was designed by Paolo Berto (https://twitter.com/pberto).

+It is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.